danielperna84/custom_homematic/README.md

 This event type is used when a key is pressed on a device, and can be used with device triggers in automation, so manual event listening is not necessary.

+In this context, the following must also be observed: [Events for Homematic(IP) devices](https://github.com/SukramJ/custom_homematic#events-for-homematicip-devices)

 The `PRESS*` parameters are evaluated for this event type in the backend.

 ### `homematic.device_availability`